upendra042/chessgame/README.md

 # chessgame

-Chess Game
+**Chess Game**
-A simple yet functional console-based Chess game implemented in Java.
+<h4>A simple yet functional console-based Chess game implemented in Java.
 The game replicates the core mechanics of chess and ensures that each piece adheres to its movement rules.
-It is designed for players who want to enjoy a basic chess game or for developers who wish to learn or experiment with chess game mechanics.
+It is designed for players who want to enjoy a basic chess game or for developers who wish to learn or experiment with chess game mechanics.</h4>

 Features
 Players: